 Constraint Mitigation

 Stream Crossings Addressed through a blanket approval process

-Caroam Grocomigo with the Dept. of Environment and
+- Gurdam Grocomigo with the Dept. of Environment and

 Conservation and standard mitigation

 approach accepted by DFO.
 Navigable water

 crossings identified and approval provided for

 navigable waters.

 Historic Resources Historic Resources potential mapping created

-Thotomo (Coodinged and an investigation approach agreed with the
+and an investigation approach agreed with the

 provincial archeology office.
 Recovery plan

 approved for known sites and a contingency

 plan in place for inadvertent discoveries.

 Wetlands - Environmental protection plan approved

-Wellands which includes mitigation measures for
+which includes mitigation measures for

 wetlands.

 - A wetland compensation strategy has been

 proposed and a plan will be developed to

 address wetland losses within the

 reservoir.

 - Potential partnerships with wetland

-Downstroom Effects (including marcury) conservation agencies are to be explored.
+conservation agencies are to be explored.

 Downstream Effects (including mercury) Extensive analysis and modeling as part of the

 environmental assessment process indicates

 no significant downstream effects beyond

 Goose Bay.
 An environmental effects

 monitoring program has been developed to

 confirm effects predictions and an adaptive

-Avitavas and Minustani Binda Canvantian Ant management approach will be employed.
+management approach will be employed.

 Avifauna and Migratory Birds Convention Act An avifauna management plan based on

 comprehensive surveys has been developed

 to allow project activities to continue during the

 migratory bird nesting season and to avoid

-Dad Wine Meustain Coding and Finder raptor nesting.
+raptor nesting.

 Red Wine Mountain Caribou and Endangered The approved environmental protection plan

 Species (including rare plants) includes measures to protect caribou and

 other endangered species.
 An environmental

 effects management plan has also been

 developed for caribou and species at risk.

 Transmission Line Routing Constraint mapping developed for all

 transmission lines and environmental

 constraints considered in conjunction with

 technical and economic constraints to optimize

 routing.